wesbos/cobalt2-atom/README.md

 # Cobalt2 Syntax

-Cobalt 2 - the Sublime Text theme, ported to Atom!
+Cobalt2 - the Sublime Text theme, ported to Atom!

 An Atom syntax theme based on our old blue friend cobalt.
 A refined colour scheme that is easy on the eyes.